 The map is clearly divided by means of only one word...
-It is even possible to presume what passage the knights used most frequently also by looking at the map: Slovenian, Romanian words ‘slave’ and Hungarian ‘rabszolga‘ that related to the both, the Eastern and the Western root.
-These three countries create a corridor to the Ukrainian border from contemporary Austria, Italy and France at the same time.
+By mapping the word "slave", I am also tempted to presume what passage the knights used most frequently: Slovenian, Romanian words ‘slave’ and Hungarian ‘rabszolga‘ that related to the both, the Eastern and the Western root.
+These three countries create a corridor to the Ukrainian border from contemporary Austria, Italy and France.

 The word for a human-property in most Western European languages is nothing but a word meaning ‘a foreigner’.
 A particular foreigner at the time.
 The time has changed.
 The word survived.

-The trouble is that the archaic memory is real.
+The archaic memory is real.
 It could be that the word ‘slave’ deeply cut in the collective subconscious of Western Europeans is a reason for their somewhat 'down their nose' attitude to Slavs expressed in that eternal tendency to patronise and, at times, dominate their Eastern neighbours.
-This gives Napoleon’s and Hitler’s imagery of Slavs (particularly Russians) as a savage nation / destined to slavery plenty of historical backgrounds.
+This gives Napoleon’s and Hitler’s imagery of Slavs (particularly Russians) as a savage/destined to slavery nation plenty of historical backgrounds.
 Everybody knows how severely those two leaders suffered from their fatal misconception.
 There were earlier examples in history as well.
 Even at present, there are such phrases being turned on social networks as ‘bringing Russia to the hill’ etc. that do nothing but making Russians laugh.

-As was explained earlier the actual semantics of the word ‘Slav’ is totally opposite from what it sounds to a Westerner.
+As it emerges from the above, the actual semantics of the word ‘Slav’ is totally opposite from what it sounds to a Westerner.
 ‘Slava’ means ‘glory’; ‘slovo’ defines belonging.
 Since the time of 'being the Holy Grail', Slavs adopted Christianity, expanded their borders, developed their identity as well as their army.
 Maybe we would not have done all these things without being bullied by European knights.
 However...

 ... someone posted a slightly naughty line on ok.ru (a popular Russian social network equivalent of Facebook): ‘Every 100 years Europe gathers against Russia.
 Every time, it gets a good kick on the backside and calms down for another 100 years…’ Is that worth doing any more?...